 Below are past and current projects of which I am the principal investigator.
-You can see projects that I am a co-investigator on in my full CV.

 Developing a trait-based framework for predicting soil microbial community response to extreme events